NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 1. Product Differentiation: Monopolistically competitive firms often focus on product differentiation to create a unique brand or product identity.

 2. Pricing Decisions: Unlike oligopolistic firms, monopolistically competitive firms have more control over their pricing decisions.
-They set prices based on their perception of consumer demand and their cost structures.
-However, they need to consider the level of differentiation and competition in their market.

 3. Short-Run and Long-Run Profit Considerations: In the short run, monopolistically competitive firms can earn either economic profits or losses, depending on factors like demand and costs.
 In the long run, competition tends to erode these profits, bringing them to a situation where they earn only normal profits (zero economic profit).